The Daqo New Energy Corp. (DQ) had a good session last reading, didn’t it?

-As of Wednesday, Daqo New Energy Corp.’s (NYSE:DQ) stock closed at $50.73, up from $47.13 the previous day.
-While Daqo New Energy Corp. has overperformed by 7.64%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DQ fell by -28.43%, with highs and lows ranging from $81.10 to $32.20, whereas the simple moving average fell by -2.56% in the last 200 days.
+In Tuesday’s session, Daqo New Energy Corp.
+(NYSE:DQ) marked $44.05 per share, up from $43.99 in the previous session.
+While Daqo New Energy Corp. has overperformed by 0.14%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DQ fell by -41.27%, with highs and lows ranging from $77.18 to $32.20, whereas the simple moving average fell by -15.61% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now